Wakayama Weather

 1. In mid-February, you can admire blooming plum flowers in Minabe-bairin Ume Orchard Grove and the Otorii nearby Kumano Hongu Taisha Shrine.

-2. The optimal choice for winter travel is to soak in a hot spring, not only warding off the cold but also relaxing body and mind.
+2. The optimal choice for winter travel is to soak in a hot spring, not only to ward off the cold but also to relax body and mind.
 If you plan to come here and enjoy onsens in 2025, Shirahama Onsen and Ryujin Onsen are both famous destinations.